Jagjit0306/Myriad/README.md

-# Myriad - Empowering Specially Abled Individuals
+# Myriad - The App That Adapts To You

 <div align="center">

-### Logo
 <img src="https://res.cloudinary.com/deysmiqsk/image/upload/v1740488253/daghv8xm2ssfdhlrp5vr.png" width="20%" alt="Hearify Screenshot">

 </div>

 ## About Myriad
 **Myriad** is an inclusive platform designed specifically for specially abled individuals.
 It personalizes user experience based on your needs and provides essential features to improve accessibility, communication, and well-being.
-It is inspired by platforms like Reddit while integrating assistive technologies tailored for different needs.
+It has a tag-driven community platform while integrating assistive technologies tailored for different needs.

 ---